Christophe Harbour Nevis: A Luxury Yacht Destination

 Phase II: Bigger is Better

-This year, Hollins is expecting double the amount of boats coming through, hence the developing of six mega-yacht berths.
+This year, Hollins is expecting double the amount of boats coming through, hence the development of six mega-yacht berths.
 “They are coming back to the region en-mass,” said Hollins.

 Food and provisions are brought in from the U.K. regularly as there are weekly flights from Gatwick and with the Park Hyatt now open (since last November), Christophe Harbour now offers guests as much as most main ports can offer.